JetBrains/kotlin/INTEROP.md

 ## Platform libraries ##

- Note that in many cases there's no need to use custom interoperability library creation mechanisms described below, as for APIs available on the platform standartized bindings called [platform libraries](PLATFORM_LIBS.md) could be used.
+ Note that in many cases there's no need to use custom interoperability library creation mechanisms described below, as for APIs available on the platform standardized bindings called [platform libraries](PLATFORM_LIBS.md) could be used.
 For example, POSIX on Linux/macOS platforms, Win32 on Windows platform, or Apple frameworks on macOS/iOS are available this way.